prashant2917/contacts_app_mvi_pattern/README.md

 # Contacts App MVI Pattern
-Contacts App that demonstrate the MVI Architecture pattern in Android using Kotlin Programming language.
+Contacts App that demonstrate the MVI Architecture pattern in Android using Kotlin Programming Language.